Neonatal Nurse Practitioner

 - Provide advanced, evidence-based care to high-risk infants and their families by applying theory, research, and clinical expertise in the neonatal setting.

-- Design, implement, and evaluate healthcare strategies while engaging in evidence-based practice and research implementation to improve neonatal outcomes.
+- Design, implement, and evaluate health care strategies while engaging in evidence-based practice and research implementation to improve neonatal outcomes.

 - Demonstrate leadership and adaptability to influence policy, drive innovation, and contribute to the ongoing advancement of the neonatal nurse practitioner profession.

-Track Information
+Emphasis Information

 Graduates are prepared to sit for national certification from the National Certification Corporation (NCC) as a Neonatal Nurse Practitioner (NNP-BC).
 Upon successful completion of the exam, candidates are eligible to become certified or licensed to practice.